 Xella Clinic is one of the few clinics that prioritizes service design (a holistic value delivery system).

-Our studio was given a number of tasks: to develop a name, logo and visual identity.
+Our studio was given a number of tasks: to develop a name, logo and visual identity and brand strategy.
 During several meetings of the working group, we carried out a number of studies in order to create a unique product on the aesthetic medicine market.
 The target audience was determined, the philosophy of the clinic, its values and basic principles of work were formulated.
 We tried to convey all this in the Xella Clinic brand.

 The philosophy of the clinic is that the doctor is a restorer, and the client is a unique work of art.
 There is a huge difference between used and antiques.
 According to Xella Clinic a complete “reworking” of a person leads to the loss of his uniqueness — this is vulgarity and caricature.
 The clinic’s doctors want to preserve the natural beauty of everyone.
 Clients of the clinic do not want to be forever young, it is important for them to be relevant (a phrase from an interview with a potential client).